ronnieholm/ExpressionParsers/README.md

 =============

-Implements a parser that accepts a mathematical expression in infix notation and outputs the corresponding prefix and postfix notation in addition to the abstract syntax tree for the expression.
+Implements a parser that accepts a mathematical expression in infix notation and outputs the corresponding prefix and postfix notation and the abstract syntax tree for the expression.
 The parser adheres to the common rules of associativity and precedence.

-Here's an example of running the console application:
+Here's an example of running the application:

 	> 2 + 5 * 7
 	Value: 37